Gitpabora/END2/END2/S5/README.md

 #### Data augmentation strategy

-#### Dataset :
+#### About the Dataset :

-- StanfordSentimentAnalysis dataset of movie reviews along with the labels
+- The dataset StanfordSentimentAnalysis is of movie reviews along with the labels

-	- 11286 reviews with labels
+- There are 11286 reviews with labels
 - There are 5 categories of label

 | range of float value | integer label | Category |